SagarKumarSah923/Shopal---E-Commerace-Web-App/README.md

 ## 🧐 Introduction <a name="introduction"></a>

 **ShopPal** is a full-stack e-commerce web application developed by **Sagar Kumar Sah** as a portfolio project.
-It offers a modern and responsive online shopping experience featuring fake product listings across categories like clothing, electronics, and home goods.
+It provides a seamless and responsive shopping experience with product listings in clothing, electronics, home goods, and more.

-This project demonstrates end-to-end skills in modern frontend and backend development, authentication, CRUD operations, and deployment.
+The project demonstrates proficiency in full-stack development, including frontend UI, backend APIs, JWT-based authentication, PostgreSQL integration, and modern deployment workflows.

 ---